 - If you have an existing site or blog, you’ll need to export your content, assuming that’s possible (for Blogger and WordPress, this is simple), then import that content into your new self-hosted WordPress site.

-Hosts vary tremendously in cost and features, but for an average low-traffic site (fewer than 1,000 visits per day), you should be able to secure basic hosting for less than $100/year, often around $4–$7/month.
-For my host recommendations, plus a step-by-step video process, keep reading.
+Hosts vary tremendously in cost and features, but for an average low-traffic site (fewer than 1,000 visits per day), you should be able to secure basic hosting for less than $100/year.

 Alternatives to Self-Hosting

 If you’re nervous about self-hosting, but are still looking for the advantages, then consider what’s called “managed hosting.”
 This is where you select a host that helps ensure your site is secure, performs routine backups, and offers a higher level of hands-on support than a basic hosting service.
-This is eventually where I’ve landed (but for reasons other than nervousness).
+One example is WPEngine.

-Finally, you can also consider upgrade packages through WordPress.com (either $99 or $299 per year).
+You can also consider upgrade packages through WordPress.com.
 Upgrading can give you increased ability to customize your site and access to a support team.
-Unfortunately, you still won’t get to use plug-ins or add Google Analytics to your site.
+At the most premium level, you can even add plug-ins and Google Analytics.